Why is self-awareness a vital skill to master?

 Regular mindfulness practice opens your eyes to how the thinking mind works and how much more you have than just your thoughts’ content.

 Read high-quality fiction

-It is often said that great writers are great observers of the world around them.
+It regularly is addressed that great writers are great observers of the world around them.
 And it is this ability to notice the fine details and features of life that allows them to recreate it so movingly in their work.

 But the best writers are first and foremost expert observers of human nature.
 Their job is to notice the small details of thought, emotion, desire, and action that most of us miss in the crazy business of everyday life.

 And while most of us probably aren’t professionally called authors and smart observers of human nature, we can all learn a thing or two about ourselves by learning to pay attention as an author.

 By carefully describing people, good fiction teaches people to think carefully and compassionately.
 And the better we can observe others, the more likely we are to look the same way.